VOLTTRON/volttron/docs/source/developing-volttron/development-environment/eclipse/index.rst

 --------------

 Continue the setup process by opening a command shell and navigating to the root of your cloned VOLTTRON directory.
-Follow the instructions in our :ref:`Building VOLTTRON <Building-VOLTTRON>`__ section of the docs and then continue below.
+Follow the instructions in our :ref:`platform installation <Platform-Installation>` docs and then continue below.

 Linking Eclipse and the VOLTTRON Python Environment